Survivor of Las Vegas shooting massacre killed in hit-and-run

 The Nevada Highway Patrol says it is seeking the driver of a Chevrolet Camaro with front-end damage.

+While driving, Dennis and Lorraine Carver collided into a metal gate and their car burst into flames near their home.

-In a public Facebook post, their eldest daughter Brooke explained how heartbroken she and her younger sister are because of the death of her parents.
+In a public Facebook post, their eldest daughter Brooke explained how heartbroken she and her younger sister are because of the death of their parents.

 "It's hard to see Gods plan right now and how this was all part of it, but through the support of family and friends we have been pushing through," she wrote.
 "Thank you to everyone who brought happiness to my parents lives, they were the most grateful, generous, and strong people, and we know they are looking down on us guiding us from above."